zavalab/ADAM_Documentation/dashboard_edit_model.md

 <h2>Step 1 - Model Type</h2>

 <p>
-    Step 1 is where the model type is defined.
-For most situations, you should leave the model type and time basis of a copied model as is.
-If the model type does not match the data, ADAM will be unable to run the model.
-If you are not sure, it is best to set it to supply chain design mode on a yearly time basis.
+    Step 1 is where the model type and time basis are defined.
+For a copied model, you should leave the model type and time basis as is.
+Running a model as a mamagement-type model will give different result files than running the model as a design-type model.
+As a rule of thumb, design-type models have technology candidates whereas management-type models do not.
 </p>

 <img src="Pictures\Dashboard_tutorials\edit_model\step1.png">

 <p>
-    In this example, we can see that the copied model is a design-type model with an annual time basis.
+    Since the waste to energy example does not have technology candidates, it is a management-type model.
 </p>

 <h2>Steps 2, 3, 4 - Adding Supply, Technology, and Demand Data</h2>